 Lots of medical billing experts execute their A/R follow up in an extremely systematic manner; which is typically conducted in 3 phases:

-Phase no 1: Initial evaluation of medical A/R follow up.
+- Initial assessment of medical A/R follow up.

-Phase no 3: Collecting the maximum of medical A/R follow up.
+- Collecting the maximum of medical A/R follow-up.

 Roles and Responsibilities of A/R Specialists